jnowak90/LocalMorphQ/README.md

 ### Step 1 — Process the data

+No additional packages have to be installed.
+The repository includes all scripts for the extraction of cytoskeletal filaments (CytoSeg) and the segmentation and analysis of pavement cells (GraVis) in the src/ folder.
 Run `main.py` with the path to your data folder and your config file:

 ```bash
 python main.py --data /path/to/data --config /path/to/config.yaml